|

 • Long-lasting Protection: The coating creates a durable barrier that safeguards your prints against everyday wear and tear.

-• Versatile Application: Use it on different fabrics and materials, making it a versatile accessory for sublimation printing.
+• Versatile Application: It can be used on different fabrics and materials, making it a versatile accessory for sublimation printing.

 • Professional Finish: The high gloss appearance provided by this spray elevates the overall look of your sublimated designs.